The Higher Degrees of MPhil and PhD

 - A supervisor should be available to provide clarification at the oral examination if requested by the examiners.
 At the request of the candidate, one or more members of the supervisory team may be invited.
 A main (or other) supervisor who is requested to attend by the candidate will not play an active role in the examination, neither will supervisors be appointed as examiners nor take part in the judgement of the thesis under consideration.

 Recommendations of Examiners

-- The viva voce (oral) examination will be chaired by either the internal or external examiner, by agreement between them, or by an independent chair, taking account of Faculty/Accredited Institution custom and practice.
-In response to a request from either examiner, the candidate’s supervisor, or the candidate, the Faculty/Accredited Institution must appoint an independent chair who is a member of the Faculty Programme Committee/Accredited Institution Board but not an examiner.
+- The viva voce (oral) examination will be chaired by either the internal or external examiner, by agreement between them, taking account of School/Accredited Institution custom and practice.
+In response to a request from either examiner, the School/Accredited Institution must appoint an independent chair who is a member of the School/Accredited Institution Board but not an examiner.